Last Updated on

 Especially in Phuket.

-There are whole websites and forums out there that only talk about this topic, the scammers in Thailand.
+There are entire websites and forums out there that only talk about this topic, the scammers in Thailand.

 Sure, there are some big scammers around here, but I wouldn’t call the guys trying to sell you crappy suits, tuk tuk rides or ping pong shows scammers, they’re just trying to get by and make a living.